estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 ## Configuration

-There are various ways to configure and implement connectors.
+There are various ways to configure connectors.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about these methods.
-The values and code sample below provide configuration details specific to the PostgreSQL source connector.
+The values and YAML sample below provide configuration details specific to the PostgreSQL source connector.

 ### Values